mariadb-corporation/MaxScale/Documentation/Routers/SchemaRouter.md

 session variable usage by routing all queries that modify the session to all nodes.

+The main limitation of SchemaRouter is that aside from session variable writes and some specific queries, a query can only target one server.
+This means that queries which depend on results from multiple servers give incorrect results.
+See [Limitations](#limitations) for more information.

-From 2.3.0 onwards, the SchemaRouter is capable of table family sharding, in addition to being capable of sharding databases.
+From 2.3.0 onwards, SchemaRouter is capable of limited table family sharding.

 Table of Contents
 =================